JosephClay/signal-js/README.md

 ## signal
-A small (~1KB Minified and GZipped) and fast JavaScript event system.
+A small (2.58KB minified, 1.05KB gzipped) and fast JavaScript event system with no dependencies.
 Great as a pubsub or to add event emitters to your code.

 `npm install signal-js`